 Our students come up with potential solutions

 As a group, students have been researching ways in which science can address their particular topic.
 Some groups have explored the idea of viewing how other animals have evolved over time to develop resistance, in particular ants.
-Other groups have looked at new drug developments and also the effectiveness of hand sanitiser in reducing the spreading of microbes.
+Other groups have looked at new drug developments and also the effectiveness of hand sanitizer in reducing the spreading of microbes.

 The world urgently needs to change the way it prescribes and uses antibiotics.
 Even if new medicines are developed, without behaviour change, antibiotic resistance will remain a major threat.